SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *You got this!*

-Moments later Rainbow answered the door with a smile, "hi."
+Moments later Rainbow answered the door with a smile.
+"Hi."

-Fluttershy smiled, "Hello, I'm here for breakfast."
+Fluttershy smiled.
+"Hello, I'm here for breakfast."

-"Come on in," Rainbow said as stood aside.
+"Come on in," Rainbow said as she stood aside.

 Fluttershy trotted inside, closing the door behind her before following Rainbow into her dinning room.

 Rainbow pulled out a chair for Fluttershy.

-Fluttershy sat down, "thank you."
+Fluttershy sat down.
+"Thank you."

-"You're welcome," Rainbow said, "I'm going to make us breakfast."
+"You're welcome," Rainbow said.
+"I'm going to make us breakfast."

 "What are we having?"
 Fluttershy asked.